 - For semester 2 only permits, prior to Semester 2 census date: 100% refund

 - Refunds apply only to annual and semester permits

 - Refunds are not available for payroll deduction or for monthly, weekly or daily permits

 - No refund is available for contractors and commercial tenants.

-You can apply for a parking refund by returning your annual or semester permit in person to the Perth campus Student Centre before the nominated censu date.
+You can apply for a parking refund by returning your annual or semester permit in person to the Perth campus Student Centre before the nominated census date.

-- Student enrolment being encumbered (results withheld or graduation suspended) until the infringement and associated fees are paid in full
+- Student enrolment being encumbered (results withheld or graduation suspended) until the fine and associated fees are paid.

-- Staff being encumbered (unable to purchase a new parking permit) until the infringement and associated fees are paid.
+- Staff being encumbered (unable to purchase a new parking permit) until the fine and associated fees are paid.

 Terms and conditions